LMESTM/mbed-os-example-ble/README.md

 Please browse to subdirectories for specific documentation.

+# Modifications:

+* Selection of the mbed-os dev_NUCLEO_WB55RG branch in mbed-os.lib files.
+* Add BLE button support when needed
+* Update this README

-# End of temperary NUCLEO_WB55RG documentation
+# End of temporary NUCLEO_WB55RG documentation

 Getting Started